tz-dev/PMS-EDEN/README.md

 * and coordination/binding (Σ/Ψ) are replaced by substitutes.

 > Eden is not repaired by verdicts —
-> it is repaired (if at all) by re-opening coordination under real asymmetry.
+> it is repaired, if at all, by reopening coordination under real asymmetry.